Sempervivum Tectorum [sem-per-VEE-vum, tek-TOR-um] is a flowering Sempervivum plant species from the family Crassulaceae.

 Common houseleek plant is called hen and chicks because of its natural growth habit.

-The original or mother rosette (a hen) readily produces offsets (chicks) from horizontal stems, in all directions.
+The original or mother rosette (a hen) readily produces offsets (chicks) during the growing season from horizontal stems or underground roots, in all directions.

 The offsets cluster around the mother rosette just like chicks gather around the mother hen.

 The plant can easily be propagated by dividing these naturally produced offsets.

 Sengreen also propagates from seeds and seedlings.

 - Sprinkle the seeds on the top of the soil, preferably in a pot during the fall, and water lightly.

 - Keep the soil moderately moist until the seeds germinate.

 - When the seeds start to sprout, add some fine gravel around them; it works like mulch.

 - Transfer the young plants to the ground in the spring.

 Here are a few tips you should remember and follow for successful propagation of this plant: